alexharri/strema/README.md

 ## Concept

-The inner workings of this library are explained in this blog post: [Build your own schema language with TypeScript's infer keyword](https://alexharri.com/blog/build-schema-language-with-infer).
+The inner workings of how this library works are explained in this blog post: [Build your own schema language with TypeScript's infer keyword](https://alexharri.com/blog/build-schema-language-with-infer).

 ## Usage